Jean-Louis Dumas

-Jean-Louis Dumas, born on February 2, 1938 in Paris and died on May 1st, 2010 in the same city, is a French businessman.
+Jean-Louis Dumas was a French businessman.
 A descendant of its founder Thierry Hermès, he headed Hermès from 1978 to 2006.
 He left his mark on the world of fashion and luxury.

 He began his career at Hermès in 1964, becoming managing director in 1971 under the supervision of his father, Robert Dumas, and then chairman in 1978.
 He introduced major innovations, expanded the product range and developed Hermès' international presence.
 Under his leadership, Hermès diversified into areas such as ready-to-wear, silk and watchmaking, and acquired prestigious brands such as John Lobb and Puiforcat.
 The creation of the Birkin bag, following a chance meeting with Jane Birkin, symbolizes the innovative spirit and success of the brand under his leadership.
 He retired for health reasons from the business in 2006.

 Early life and education

 Born in Paris in February 1938, Jean-Louis Dumas is the fourth of six children of Robert Dumas and Jacqueline Hermès, and the grandson of Émile-Maurice Hermès.
 He is also the brother of Olivier Dumas and the uncle of Axel Dumas, managing director of Hermès since 2013.
 He obtained a degree in law and economics in Paris in 1959 and a degree in political science from Sciences Po in 1960.
 He travelled in Scandinavia and Czechoslovakia while the drummer of a jazz ensemble.
 He did part of his military service in Algeria, during the war for that country's independence and just before the Évian Accords.
 He also traveled in Iran, Afghanistan, and Nepal in a Citroën 2CV.

 He met Rena Grégoriades in 1959, while she was a student at the École nationale supérieure des arts appliqués et des métiers d'art in Paris.
 They got married in 1962.
 Born in Athens in 1937, she was an interior architect and furniture designer.
 Rena Dumas opened her own agency, Rena Dumas Architecture Intérieure, in Paris in 1972.
 She was responsible for the design of more than 300 Hermès boutiques, including the historic 24 rue du Faubourg Saint-Honoré in Paris.
 They have two children: Sandrine, born in 1963 and an actress and director; and Pierre-Alexis, born in 1966 and current artistic director of Hermès.